Patron and governing body

 Ian Sherriff BEM

-Ian has recently joined as a trustee but has been connected with the charity since 1975.
+Ian has been connected with the charity since 1975.
 He served in the Fleet Air Arm for 25 years.
 Ian is a lecturer and researcher into dementia at The University of Plymouth Faculty of Health.
 Ian was a trustee for six years for the Alzheimer’s Society and has been the national chair of the Prime Minister's Air Transport Dementia Group and the Prime Minister's rural Dementia Challenge Group since 2015.
 He also chairs a global group on dementia.
 Ian has been successful in obtaining significant research grants and travels extensively around the world giving lectures and sharing cross-country knowledge in the field of dementia.
-Ian chairs our Research and Innovation Group.
+Ian is a trustee of Bravo Victor.

 Clare worked as a civil servant from 1993 to 2021, in the Department for Work and Pensions, Cabinet Office and Ministry of Justice.
 She held senior roles in areas including pension reform, change programmes, organisational design and reviews, departmental governance, devolution and legal services.
 Clare has also worked on secondment in the London Borough of Hammersmith and Fulham children’s services department.